imager-io/imager/README.md

 > Brute Force Image Optimization

 ## About

 This is a tool that can competitively optimize (e.g.) extremely noisy, high resolution images; at the expense of increased encoding time and CPU overhead.
-This is a tradeoff that should be suitable for over 90% of online content, where site performance should matter.
+This is a tradeoff that should be suitable for over 90% of online content, where site performance matters.

 ## [Benchmarks](https://github.com/colbyn/imager-bench-2019-11-2)